Community and Philanthropy Partnerships Week

 This is a chance for grassroots community groups and their philanthropic partners to showcase and promote the great things they have achieved together in cities and regions across Australia.
 It is also an opportunity to share knowledge and best practice, and to strengthen or develop new relationships and partnerships.

-Each of the projects funded will shine the spotlight on the many diverse ways that community groups are making an impact in their communities, with support from philanthropic partners.
+Each of the projects funded shone a spotlight on the many diverse ways that community groups are making an impact in their communities, with support from philanthropic partners.